Akkatecture/Documentation/content/docs/basic_concepts/commands.md

 > The domain validation `if` statements above that check if there is enough balance, or if the destination account identifier is not the same as the current account can be modelled in `Specifications<>`.
 You can find out more about specifications in Akkatecture documentation [here](/docs/specifications).

 ## Ensure Idempotency

 Detecting duplicate operations can be hard, especially if you have a distributed application, or simply a web application.
-Consider the following simplified scenario.
+Consider the following simplified scenario:

-1. The user wants to send her money.
+1. The user wants to send her friend money.
 2. The user fills in the "send money form".
-3. As user is impatient, or by accident, the user submits the for twice.
+3. As the user is impatient, or by accident, the user submits the form twice.
 4. The first web request completes, is validated, and the money is sent.
-However, as the browser is waiting on the first web request, this result is ignored
+However, as the browser is waiting on the first web request, this result is ignored.
 5. The second web request either transfers money again since there is enough balance, or  throws a domain error as there is no more balance left in the account.
 6. The user is presented with a error on the web page, or has accidently sent money twice when she only meant to send it once.

-Since Akkatectures design decision dictates that aggregate roots exist as a singleton, we can deal with idempotency at the aggregate level.
+Since Akkatecture's by design dictates that aggregate roots exist as a singleton, we can deal with idempotency at the aggregate level.

 We can redesign our command to look like this